-Addressing the return of IFs and IRRs in the context of genetic and genomic research involving biobanks requires going beyond the current literature on return of findings in individual research projects.
-Considering the entire biobank research system is essential, including the three major actors: primary researchers or collection sites, the biobank itself, and secondary researchers.
+Addressing return of IFs and IRRs in the context of genetic and genomic research involving biobanks requires going beyond the current literature on return of findings in individual research projects.
+Considering the entire biobank research system is essential, including the three major actors: primary researchers (or collection sites), the biobank itself, and secondary researchers.
 All have the potential to generate returnable IFs and IRRs.

-This article considers the ethical underpinning of responsibilities that devolve on each of the three major actors in a biobank research system to collaborate in handling IFs and IRRs.
+This paper considers the ethical underpinning of responsibilities that devolve on each of the three major actors in a biobank research system to collaborate in handling IFs and IRRs.
 We then offer systemic analysis of how those responsibilities can best be discharged both in new biobank research systems considering these problems prospectively and in preexisting research systems.
 By articulating significant new responsibilities for the biobank itself, considering how all major responsibilities should be addressed within the biobank research system, and articulating 10 concrete recommendations for handling IFs and IRRs, this paper breaks new ground.
-In the context of 21st century genetics and genomics, with research powered by biobanks and large archived data sets, resolving how to handle IFs and IRRs is essential.
+In the context of $21^{\rm st}$ century genetics and genomics, with research powered by biobanks and large archived datasets, resolving how to handle incidental findings and individual research results is essential.